Massive-Wiki/massivewikibuilder/README.md

 ## Typical Hierarchy

-Typically, there is a `.massivewikibuilder` directory, which contains `massivewikibuilder` (this repo), and other related files and directories.
+In a typical install there is a `.massivewikibuilder` directory which contains `massivewikibuilder` (this repo), and related files and directories.

 The `.` character is important when the MWB workspace directory is within the wiki itself.
 MWB ignores dotfiles and dot-directories, so as it builds, it will ignore anything inside (for instance) `.obsidian` or `.massivewikibuilder` directories.
 If you don't have it set up this way, MWB will continue to try to copy and convert the files in the output directory, and it will start an infinite loop, which will stop when the directory names get too long.